philip-h/utgclassroom/source/class1/index.md

 Wow!
 That's a lot of code!
 Please try your best to not simply copy this code, but use it to find out why your code does not work!

-Have a great week, and I'l "see" you on Saturday! :)
+Have a great week, and I'll "see" you on Saturday! :)

 ## March 14, 2020